-Welcome to my Usability Hub Review.
-In this review I will be finding out how you can earn a side income from this platform by carrying out usability tests.
+In this review we will be finding out how you can earn a side income from this platform by carrying out usability tests.

-I will be looking into what the platform is all about, its features, and what the pros and the cons are.
+To help do this, I will be looking into what the Usability Hub platform is all about, its features, and what the pros and the cons are.

 What is Usability Hub and how does it work?